 (The StepOut Programme)

-The combinations of simplicity of design, availability of raw materials, ability to manufacture on site and the planned training package all combine to create truly sustainable change for the world’s poorest amputees, many of whom are refugees.
+The combination of simplicity of design, availability of raw materials, ability to manufacture on site and the planned training package together create truly sustainable change for the world’s poorest amputees, many of whom are refugees.

 The DC-3 provides a highly efficient and cost-effective solution to a problem being faced on a daily basis by thousands of amputees in the developing world, many of whom are refugees who have fled wars in their homelands.
 When properly manufactured artificial limbs are unavailable, amputees will resort to clumsy, home-made substitutes, such as those illustrated below.

 For those who cannot obtain a suitable, robust prosthetic limb, which mirrors the actions of a real leg, life’s opportunities begin to close down.

 With the DC-3 providing a virtually limp-free gait, a whole new world of possibilities opens up…